aeriab/TeamHR-Prototype/README.md

-Expanding the Horizons of Human Biology

-https://aeriab.github.io/BrendanWebsite/
+I am hosting this website through GitHub here: https://aeriab.github.io/BrendanWebsite/

-Here are the key files and folders in your Jekyll project:
+Here are the key files and folders in a Jekyll project:

   _posts/: This is where you'll write your blog posts.
 They should be named in the format YYYY-MM-DD-your-post-title.md (e.g., 2024-07-26-my-first-post.md).